Gillan (band)

-Gillan was an English rock and metal band formed in 1978 by Deep Purple vocalist Ian Gillan.
-Gillan was one of the hard rock bands to make a significant impact and commercial success in the United Kingdom during the early 1980s, with five silver albums.
-They sold over 10 million LPs worldwide.
+Gillan was an English rock band formed in 1978 by then-former Deep Purple vocalist Ian Gillan.
+Gillan was one of the hard rock bands to make a significant impact and achieve commercial success in the United Kingdom during the late 1970s and early 1980s, with five top 20 albums and six top 40 singles.
+The band split in late 1982 when Gillan joined Black Sabbath, before re-joining Deep Purple in 1984.

 History

-1978: The Ian Gillan new band
+1978: Formation

 In July 1978 Ian Gillan had become dissatisfied with the jazz fusion style of his band Ian Gillan Band and dissolved it, retaining only keyboard player Colin Towns, and formed this new band entitled Gillan.
 He added Steve Byrd on guitar, Liam Genockey on drums and John McCoy on bass, and initially pursued a progressive rock direction, releasing their eponymous debut in September 1978, although they could get a record deal only in Japan, Australia and New Zealand.
 This recording has subsequently become more widely available as The Japanese Album as a CD re-issue by RPM Records in 1994.
 However, the RPM CD issue replaces the original opening instrumental "Second Sight" with another instrumental, "Street Theatre".
 Genocky was unable to commit to the band beyond the recording of the album and the band's live debut at the Reading Festival in 1978.
 He was replaced for the subsequent tour by Pete Barnacle.

 At Christmas 1978, Ian Gillan turned down an offer from Ritchie Blackmore to join Rainbow, but Blackmore did make a guest appearance for Gillan at their Christmas show.
 It was the first time Ian Gillan and Blackmore had performed together since 1973.